Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Introduction

-The migration model proposes that super-Earths or their constituent planetary embryos migrated inward from outside their current orbits by planet-disk gravitational interaction \citep{terquempapaloizou07,idalin08,idalin10,mcneilnelson10,hellarynelson12,cossouetal14,colemannelson14,colemannelson16,izidoroetal17,ogiharaetal18,raymondetal18,carreraetal18}.
-Simulations modeling planet-disk interaction predict that hot super-Earths migrate typically inwards and pile-up at the disk inner edge forming long chains of first order mean motion resonances \citep{terquempapaloizou07,raymondetal08b,mcneilnelson10,rein12,reinetal12,hornetal12,ogiharakobayashi13,cossouetal14,raymondcossou14, ogiharaetal15a,liuetal15,liuetal16,izidoroetal17,ormeletal17,unterbornetal18,ogiharaetal18}.
+The migration model proposes that super-Earths or their constituent planetary embryos formed in gas-rich disks and migrated inward from outside their current orbits by planet--disk gravitational interaction \citep{terquempapaloizou07,idalin08,idalin10,mcneilnelson10,hellarynelson12,cossouetal14,colemannelson14,colemannelson16,izidoroetal17,ogiharaetal18,raymondetal18,carreraetal18}.
+Simulations modeling planet--disk interaction predict that hot super-Earths typically migrate inwards and pile up at the disk inner edge forming long chains of first-order mean motion resonances \citep{terquempapaloizou07,raymondetal08b,mcneilnelson10,rein12,reinetal12,hornetal12,ogiharakobayashi13,cossouetal14,raymondcossou14, ogiharaetal15a,liuetal15,liuetal16,izidoroetal17,ormeletal17,unterbornetal18,ogiharaetal18}.
 During the gas disk phase, the orbital eccentricities and inclinations of super-Earths are tidally damped by the gaseous disk \citep{papaloizoularwood00,goldreichsari03,tanakaward04,cresswellnelson08,bitschkley10,bitschetal11,teyssandierterquem14}.
-As the disk evolves and loses mass, eccentricity and inclination damping becomes less efficient.
+As the disk evolves and loses mass, eccentricity and inclination damping become less efficient.
 Once the gas dissipates, these effects vanish.
-If eccentricities and/orbital inclinations of planets in the chain grow due to mutual interactions, the planets' orbits may eventually cross each other leading to collisions and scattering events \cite[e.g.][]{kominami04,iwasakietal06,matsumotoetal12,morbidelli18}.
-This evolution typically breaks the resonant configurations established during the gas disk phase, leading to a phase of giant impacts.
-The final (post-instability) configuration of such systems is non-resonant.
+If eccentricities and orbital inclinations of planets in the chain grow because of mutual interactions, the orbits of the planets may eventually cross each other leading to collisions and scattering events \cite[e.g.,][]{kominami04,iwasakietal06,matsumotoetal12,morbidelli18}.
+This evolution typically breaks the resonant configurations established during the gas disk phase, leading to a phase of giant impacts (for a detailed discussion on the onset of dynamical instabilities in resonant systems, see \citet[][and references therein]{meyerwisdom08,goldreichschlichting14,deckbatygin15,xuetal18,pichierietal18,pichierimorbidelli20}.
+The final (post-instability) configuration of such systems is nonresonant.
 Thus, the fact that most super-Earths are not found in resonant systems~\citep{lissaueretal11a,fabryckyetal14} should not be used as an argument against the migration model.
 In fact, the current distributions of super-Earths are consistent with all systems emerging from resonant chains.
 Systems like Kepler-223 \citep{millsetal16} and TRAPPIST-1 \citep{gillonetal17,lugeretal17} have multiple-planet resonant chains that are naturally produced by migration.
 These resonant chains represent the small fraction of systems that did not become unstable after gas dispersal \citep{cossouetal14,izidoroetal17,ogiharaetal18}.